-These bright, appealing grammar worksheets are a great help for practising and revising the use of alliteration at KS2.
+These bright, appealing grammar worksheets are a great help for practising and revising the use of alliteration in KS2.
 There are three worksheets in total, covering the following five sections – ‘understand’, ‘challenge’, ‘test’, ‘explain’ and ‘apply’.Understand

 Students identify alliteration examples in a short passage of text.